varshitharuttala3/automated-indian-university-data-scraping/README.md

 # Indian University & Course Data Scraping Project

-## 📌 Project Overview
+## 📌 Internship Project

-This project performs automated web scraping to collect university and course information from official Indian university websites.
+This project was completed as part of the **AI/ML & Web Scraping Data Entry Intern** assignment at **HelpStudyAbroad**.

-The extracted data is structured and exported into an Excel file with relational integrity between universities and courses.
+The objective was to scrape university and course data from official websites and structure it professionally in an Excel file with proper relational integrity.

 ---

-## 🎯 Objective
+## 🎯 Project Objective

-- Scrape 8 Indian universities
+- Select 8 universities
-- Extract minimum 8 courses per university
+- Scrape minimum 8 courses per university
-- Maintain clean structured dataset
+- Structure data into clean datasets
-- Ensure proper relational linking using unique IDs
+- Maintain relational integrity using unique IDs
-- Export final data into Excel with two sheets
+- Export final output into Excel with two sheets
+- Ensure automated scraping (no manual copy-paste)

 ---

-## 🛠 Tools & Technologies Used
+## 🛠 Technologies Used

 - Python
 - Requests
 - BeautifulSoup
 - Pandas
 - OpenPyXL
 - UUID (for unique ID generation)

 ---

-## 📂 Project Structure
+## 📂 Dataset Structure

 ### Sheet 1: Universities

 Contains:
 - university_id (Unique)
 - university_name